agsvicky/collectiv-ai-router/SECURITY_NOTES.md

   - provider / model
   - latency and status
 - If logs contain user data, treat them as confidential and store them securely.
+- If you operate this router in the EU or process EU citizen data, you must ensure compliance with GDPR (data minimisation, retention limits, right to erasure, etc.).

 ## 3. CORS & origins